 Treatment for Cat Constipation

 The treatment options for constipated cats will depend on their situation.
 Home remedies won’t always work for every cat.
-Mild cases require mild treatment, while severe cases might need some invasive procedures.
+So, if your cat needs more than home care, our vets will be ready.

 Medications

-We may prescribe stool softeners and laxatives in order to soften the stool and promote regular bowel movements.
-Prokinetics can also be recommended in some cases to help with intestinal motility and improve bowel function.
-Pain relief medications can also be prescribed.
+Pet medications are essential for treating cat constipation.
+We may prescribe stool softeners and laxatives to soften the stool and promote regular bowel movements.
+Prokinetics can be used for intestinal motility and improving bowel function.
+To alleviate pain, pain relief meds will be given.

 Fecal Disimpaction